 The key to the successful defense of an eviction lawsuit (called an unlawful detainer) is to act early.
-A tenant who hires a Tenant’s Rights Expert as soon as s/he gets a Notice to Quit (a landlord’s eviction notice) has the advantage of having up to 60 days for her attorney to investigate the matter and attempt to settle the case.
+A tenant who hires a Tenant’s Rights Expert as soon as he or she gets a Notice to Quit (a landlord’s eviction notice) has the advantage of having up to 60 days for her attorney to investigate the matter and attempt to settle the case.

-If your landlord is trying to evict you, then s/he must follow very specific procedures consistent with tenants’ rights, such as providing an eviction notice to you that specifically outlines the reasons for the eviction.
+If your landlord is trying to evict you, then he or she must follow very specific procedures consistent with tenants’ rights, such as providing an eviction notice to you that specifically outlines the reasons for the eviction.

 If your landlord is trying to evict you without cause you may be entitled to certain relocation costs as dictated by the city in which you live.
-For example, to the west of Orange County in the City of Los Angeles, there are mandates that specify relocation costs between a few thousand dollars up to $18,000.
+For example, in the City of Los Angeles, there are mandates that specify relocation costs between a few thousand dollars up to $18,000.
 If you were to feel threatened and overwhelmed by a the landlord’s attempt to evict you and simply vacate your home without looking into the situation or consider Fighting Back, you might miss out on tens of thousands of dollars owed you in certain instances.

 Unrepresented tenants often find the eviction process complicated and end up losing their cases and forfeiting their tenant rights normally available to them under the law.